Childs Hill: Amenities

-Childs Hill has a public library, as well as a square park, Childs Hill park, which also contains the Childs Hill Bowls Club, several shops and restaurants, small businesses, offices, primary schools and two churches (All Saints C of E with Primary School and Childs Hill Baptist, whose pastor of over 30 years is Gary Brady).
+Childs Hill has a public library, as well as a square park, Childs Hill park, which also contains the Childs Hill Bowls Club, several shops and restaurants, small businesses, offices, primary schools and two churches (All Saints C of E with Primary School and Childs Hill Baptist).

 At the Western extreme on the Hendon Way, is the Palm Hotel, formerly the Garth Hotel.
 Alexei Sayle's short story Barcelona Plates goes into some detail as its protagonist stays there for a while, noting, amongst many other features, the idiosyncratic design of the building, an amalgamation of suburban houses.

 It has an off-centre park, Basing Hill Park.
 Golders Hill Park borders the east of its area; over half of it is included in two purely Childs Hill census output areas though it borders too Golders Green.
 Another park, Clitterhouse Recreation Ground is just over the usual borders of the area.

 Neighbouring areas

 Notable people

 Childs Hill has blue plaques commemorating two famous former residents: Sportsman C. B. Fry who lived at Moreland Court, Lyndale Avenue, and Aviator Amy Johnson, who lived at Vernon Court on the Hendon Way.

-Another former resident was John Bloxham, who used to live in Garth Road, He now resides in Northampton.

 Though not a resident John Constable, who lived in nearby Hampstead, painted Childs Hill in oils in 1825.
 (The work is entitled Childs Hill with Harrow in the Distance).
 The painting shows the view northwest along what is now Cricklewood Lane, with Harrow on the Hill visible beyond.